 Backed by the famous legends about Holi ka Dahan and Radha-Krishna, you cannot exactly say which region of the nation celebrates the best Holi.
 It completely depends on what kind of celebration you want to experience.
 Holi is celebrated on the Phalguna Poornima according to the Hindu calendar, which falls on March 2 this year.
 The day signifies the triumph of good over evil, arrival of spring and end of winter.
 This is also the day to savour some of the mouthwatering Holi delicacies such as Gujiya, Bhaang, Thandai or to celebrate the occasion with bright coloured gulal.

 Aha!
 Holi falls on a long weekend

-To double the joy, this year Holi is on a Monday.
+To double the joy, this year Holi is on a Friday.
 And most of you know what that means!
 It means there are plenty of scopes to make a quick travel plan and head off.
-But, there are not many days in hand, you have to hurry to book train tickets.
-Use RailYatri’s assisted train booking service and enjoy a completely new way to book tickets.
-Booking confirmed train tickets for Holi travel, even this late, is a breeze with RailYatri services.
+But, there are not many days in hand, you have to hurry to book your bus tickets.
+Use RailYatri’s bus booking service and enjoy a completely new way to book tickets.
+Booking confirmed bus tickets for Holi travel, even this late, is a breeze with RailYatri services.